BlazEr1: The eROSITA Blazar Catalog. Blazars and Blazar Candidates in the First eROSITA Survey: The BLAZE catalog: Catalog of blazars from the literature

 \subsection{Assessment of quality}

-No source in the initial ``master'' list is guaranteed to be a blazar, especially since there are many candidates; thus it is important to assess the contamination and remove as many non-blazars as possible.
+No source in the initial master list is guaranteed to be a blazar, especially since there are many candidates.
+Thus, it is important to assess the contamination and remove as many non-blazars as possible.

 Due to the extremely complex selection function, assessing the contamination is not straightforward.
-We therefore investigate a few indicators and assign upper limits to the level of contamination and check the purity of the input catalogs.
-In 4FGL about 98\% of AGN are confidently classified as blazars, and we hence expect a very low level of contamination.
-A similar level of purity is expected from BZCAT, however, this catalog also contains radio galaxies such as Cen~A. According to \citet{xie:2024} about 5\% of BZCAT sources are non-blazars.
+We therefore investigated a few indicators and assigned upper limits to the level of contamination and checked the purity of the input catalogs.
+In the 4FGL, about 98\% of AGNs are confidently classified as blazars and, hence, we would expect a very low level of contamination.
+A similar level of purity is expected from BZCAT; however, this catalog also contains radio galaxies such as Cen~A. According to \citet{xie:2024} about 5\% of BZCAT sources are non-blazars.
 The 3HSP contamination is expected to be $<2\%$ \citep{chang:2019} and similar levels are expected from the HighZ sample.
 Unfortunately, no level of contamination is listed for the sample of the Milliquas and the ABC. \citet{demenezes:2019} assessed the contamination of the WIBRaLS2 and KDEBLLACS catalogs using SDSS.
-They find that 31\% and 30\%, respectively for these catalogs, are blazars.
+They found that 31\% and 30\%, respectively for these catalogs, are blazars.
 The main contamination is caused by QSOs (${\sim}69\%)$, which could also be blazars, representing a loosely constrained upper limit.
-These catalogs are also tested by \citet{xie:2024}.
+These catalogs were also tested by \citet{xie:2024}.
 They find 14\% and 12\% to be non-blazars, respectively.
 The difference between the estimated levels of contamination for the WISE catalogs might be related to the entire sample not having available data in both approaches and due to other thresholds set to distinguish a blazar from a non-blazar.
-For the BROS catalog, \citet{itoh:2020} estimate a contamination of about 10\%.
+For the BROS catalog, \citet{itoh:2020} estimated a contamination of about 10\%.
 Due to flux and spatial limits in the BROS data, only 60\% of the BZCAT sources are also present in this catalog.
-Therefore, we expect roughly 5\% of the blazars and about 14\% of the candidates listed in the ``master'' list to be non-blazars, when utilizing the most conservative estimates presented above.
+Therefore, we expected roughly 5\% of the blazars and about 14\% of the candidates listed in the master list to be non-blazars, when utilizing the most conservative estimates presented above.